 The project: background and aims

-We invite applications for a postdoctoral Research Associate position to join the Ancient Antibodies project in the Department of Zoology, located in central Cambridge.
-The appointment will be for a period of 18 months, starting in January 2025.
+We invite applications for a Postdoctoral Research Associate position to join the Conservation Science Group in the Department of Zoology, located in central Cambridge.
+The appointment will be for a period of three years, starting as soon as possible.